grid + flow

 July 26, 2025

-In this site specific response to the Jackson Art Center, Elizabeth Casqueiro weaves film, sound, and painting into a layered reflection on a polarized America.
+In this site-specific response to the Jackson Art Center, as a one day pop-up experience, Elizabeth Casqueiro weaves sound and painting into a layered reflection on a polarized America.

 The exhibition catalogue can be viewed at: